-25 Pour out your wrath on the nations that know you not… Jeremiah 10:24-25a
+Correct me, O Lord, but in justice; not in your anger, lest you bring me to nothing.
+Pour out your wrath on the nations that know you not.
+Jeremiah 10:24-25

 Jeremiah was devastated by the sin of his people, God’s people, but he did not become self-righteous.
 He knew that even as he preached against the sins of the nation, he himself needed God’s guidance.
 He pleaded for God’s just correction with restrained anger.
 Jeremiah understood the power and holiness of God and his own failures that could bring him to nothing.

 Paul, in writing to Timothy, instructs him in the standards for elders and deacons in the church.
 Their personal lives need to be exemplary in every way.
 These instructions cannot wait until Paul’s next visit to Timothy.
 The matter of godly behavior is urgent.
-The church, he writes, is “the household of God.”
-God lives in His people, the Church.
-Furthermore, it is God’s church, not Timothy’s, not Paul’s.
+The Church, he writes, is “the household of God.”
+God lives in His people.
+Furthermore, it is God’s Church, not Timothy’s, not Paul’s.
 Finally, it is “the pillar and buttress of the truth.”
-The church must not have phony, hypocritical, self-righteous leaders.
-They will not be perfect, but they must be teachable, repentant, god-fearing men.
+Although living in a different era, Jeremiah was the kind of man that Paul would have wanted Timothy to have as an elder or deacon in Ephesus.

 Think about it